BhairaviSanskriti/k8s-info/README.md

     - `$HOME/.kube/config`.
     - `$PWD/kubeconfig`.

 If none of the above locations contains a kubeconfig file, the function will assume that it is running inside a Kubernetes cluster and try to obtain the configuration from the in-cluster environment.
+Set `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` in case the function uses in-cluster info.

 The application has two main sub-commands: `get svc` and `get deploy`.